 The Titanic World Premiere Party

-Titanic Movie World Premiere Party Inviation Playing the private Titanic world premiere party in Los Angeles
+Titanic Movie World Premiere Party Inviation Performing at the Titanic world premiere party in Los Angeles

 Another Gig, Or So It Seemed

 For the Titanic Movie World Premiere Party, our band was the musical entertainment.
 At the time, it felt like just another movie wrap party on Whilshire Blvd, the kind of event where you showed up, played your sets, say hello, and then head home afterward.
 In it’s heyday, Los Angeles was always having movie premieres, private parties, and industry celebrations.
-Some films became major hits, but many more did not.
-Upon arriving at the gig late afternoon, there was no way to know that this movie wrap party would become one of those big landmark motion pictures.
+Some films become major hits, but many more did not.
+Upon arriving at this gig, there was no way to know that this movie wrap party would become one of those big landmark motion pictures.

 Arriving on Wilshire

-I remember driving into Los Angeles for the event on Wilshire Boulevard.
-Once I parked and started walking toward the venue, I could see limousines pulling up outside.
-There was an energy in the air that told you this was not an ordinary private function.
-It had the unmistakable feel of a major Hollywood event, but from the perspective of a working musician, you always approach this as just a gig.
-You stayed focused, keep your mind on the performance, and paid attention to what needs to be done.
+I remember driving into LA for the event on Wilshire Boulevard.
+Once I parked and started walking down Wilshire Blvd., toward the venue, I could see limousines pulling up.
+You could tell immediately, this was not your ordinary movie wrap party.
+It had the feeling of a major Hollywood event.

 The Setting